JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 >
 > **Short summary**: Exposing types with lower visibility through type parameter bounds is now prohibited,
 > addressing inconsistencies in type visibility rules.
-> This change ensures that bounds on type parameters follow the same visibility rules as classes, preventing issues like IR validation errors in JVM.
+> This change ensures that bounds on type parameters follow the same visibility rules as classes, preventing issues like IR validation errors in the JVM.
 >
 > **Deprecation cycle**:
 >